pablobarrientos/funky/documentation/funky/org.funky.collections/kotlin.collections.-iterable/head.md

 `fun <A> `[`Iterable`](https://kotlinlang.org/api/latest/jvm/stdlib/kotlin.collections/-iterable/index.html)`<A>.head(): `[`Option`](../../org.funky.option/-option/index.md)`<A>`

-Extract the first element of a list and wraps it in an Option.
+Extracts the first element of a list and wraps it in an Option.